 REDWOOD NATIONAL & STATE PARKS

 Redwood is one of the best national parks to visit in spring in my opinion.
 This is for a few reasons.
 Firstly, the weather is perfect for exploring the dreamy redwood forests.
 It’s less rainy than winter, but you will still often get a moody atmosphere that really brings the forest alive.
 Secondly, all of the deciduous trees have their leaves back, making spring the most vibrant time of the year before the summer heat dries things out a little.
 Thirdly, from May – mid June the rhododendron flowers bloom, bringing a beautiful pink accent to the forests.
+Read our comprehensive Redwoods itinerary and guide!

-North-western California, not far from the Oregon border.
+Northwestern California, not far from the Oregon border.
 Click here for Google Maps Directions.

 HOW TO GET TO THE REDWOODS